auleki/nines/notes.md

 [] Find a nice background image for Basic Page component on Auth Level

 ## General
-[] Select 4 colors and 4 fonts alongside other default numeric values for UI Kits and other elements
+[x] Select 4 colors and 4 fonts alongside other default numeric values for UI Kits and other elements

 ## Landing Page
 [] Find the UI
 [] Make label a gray shade

 ## Store Front
-[] Find UI
+[x] Find UI

 ## Cart Page
-[] Find Ui
+[x] Find Ui
+[] for quantity add background and take away button radius on sites touching quantity

 ##